Erreur32/nginx-proxy-manager-Bash-API/README.md

    --restore-id id                  Restore a single host configuration and its certificate (if exists)

  🔧 Miscellaneous:
-   --check-token                    Check if the current token is valid --create-user user pass email    Create a user with a username, password and email --delete-user username           Delete a user by username --host-delete id                      Delete a proxy host by ID --host-show id                        Show full details for a specific host by ID --show-default                   Show default settings for creating hosts --host-list                           List the names of all proxy hosts --host-list-full                      List all proxy hosts with full details --host-list-ssl-certificates          List all SSL certificates
+   --info                                Script and configuration information --check-token                         Check if the current token is valid --create-user user pass email         Create a user with a username, password and email --delete-user username                Delete a user by username --host-delete id                      Delete a proxy host by ID --host-show id                        Show full details for a specific host by ID --show-default                        Show default settings for creating hosts --host-list                           List the names of all proxy hosts --host-list-full                      List all proxy hosts with full details --host-list-ssl-certificates          List all SSL certificates